 - Cosmetic filling: filling missing image pixels as well as some parameters needed for further sections.

-- Surface classification and cloud flagging are applied to each image pixel.
+- Surface classification and basic cloud flagging are applied to each image pixel.

 - Reflectance to radiance conversion.